-Building on previous self-evaluation tools created by consultant Tony Thornley, ASCL’s Inspection & Accountability Specialist, Stephen Rollett has worked with Tony to develop new self-evaluation framework tools (SEF 2017) to support school leaders.
-SEF 2017 consists of the following:
+Building on previous self-evaluation (SEF) tools created by consultant Tony Thornley, ASCL’s Inspection & Accountability Specialist, Stephen Rollett has developed an April 2018 (SEF 2018) update to ASCL's framework of SEF tools to support school leaders.
+SEF 2018 consists of the following:

-Diagnostic Tool (Excel): a detailed analysis of school data, including historic and current cohorts.
+Diagnostic Tool (Excel) provides detailed analysis of school data.

-Extended Evaluation Framework: a step-by-step approach to self-evaluation, similar to previous versions of Tony’s toolkit.
+Extended Evaluation Framework provides a step-by-step approach to self-evaluation, similar to previous versions of Tony’s toolkit.

-Concise Evaluation Framework: a more succinct approach to self-evaluation.
+Intermediate Evaluation Framework provides a more succinct approach to self-evaluation.

-Summary Evaluation Framework: an overview of the school’s strategic direction, including areas of strength and key priorities for improvement.
+Summary Evaluation Framework provides an overview of the school’s strategic direction, including areas of strength and key priorities for improvement.

-This suite of tools is designed to be flexible and schools should use the tools which best suit their needs and context (some schools may benefit from using a highly structured approach, whereas others may wish to take a sharper view and focus on the things that matter to them).
-It is essential that schools also refer to Ofsted’s ‘mythbuster’ guidance and understand that inspectors have no expectations about the format and structure of self-evaluation.
-Schools should do whatever works for them, and it is our hope that this new framework will help them to do so.
+This suite of tools is designed to be flexible and schools should use the tools which best suit their needs and context.
+Some schools will benefit from using a highly structured approach, whereas many others will want to take a sharper view and focus on the things that really matter to them.
+It is essential schools take note of Ofsted’s myth-busters guidance and understand that inspectors have no expectations about the format and structure of self-evaluation.
+Schools should do whatever works for them.
+It is our hope that this new framework will help them to do so.

-The diagnostic tool is secondary-focussed, although some elements are relevant to primary schools.
-The remaining parts of the framework are not phase-specific and can be used by all schools.
+The diagnostic tool is secondary-focussed, although some elements also have relevance for primary schools.
+Other elements of the framework are not phase-specific and can be used by all schools.